Izzimach/Izzimach/README.md

 - 👀 I’m interested in ...
   * High-performance graphics using OpenGL or Vulkan
   * Writing concurrent/multithreaded programs
-  * Ways to making sure concurrent/multithreaded programs don't deadlock or have race conditions
+  * Using model checking and theorem provers to check programs for correctness
   * Distributed consensus that doesn't involve crypto/NFTs

 - I’m currently learning ...
-  * The Lean 4 theorem prover
+  * The Vulkan API in more depth
-  * Model checking of programs
+  * Ray tracing
-  * Modern C++20 topics
+  * Modern C++20 topics, especially concepts and coroutines

 - 💞️ I’m looking to collaborate on ...
   * Model checking or verification of OpenGL/Vulkan programs